 Extra charges are not proportional to cost...

-Only 1 UK chain (Pret a Manger) has abolished extra charges for dairy alternatives (go Pret!).
+Few UK chains have abolished extra charges for dairy alternatives.
 The UK has the highest number of branded coffee shops in Europe which means if we are truly to improve health and sustainability whilst removing charges, we need the major chains to see our perspective.

 To illustrate why charges are disproportionate, we have included an example to show financials behind 1L of plant milk.
 For the individual, assume you are charged 40p for plant milk in an Americano - we are showing that 29p of the 40p (or 72%) is above and beyond the cost of the plant milk and taken as profit.
 We think this is excessive.
 Read below to see why this profit is likely higher than our conservative example.

 To understand this further, we need to understand how the revenue and profit per litre of plant milk is calculated.
 We call this 'Milkonomics!
 We know there are a lot of figures - head to our Instagram to see more visuals, or contact us to discuss them further.

 Assumptions: Hot drink retail price = average high street values; Plant milk charge = charge levied per drink - 40p is an average; Plant milk cost = retail (Tesco) price of Oatly Barista 1L; Milk per drink = estimated using Barista knowledge; Wastage = estimated using Barista knowledge; Total drinks made = 1000ml/[milk per drink]; Revenue = 40p*[Total Drinks made]; Profit = [Revenue]-[Plant milk cost (per 1L)]

 There are some further considerations worth an explanation: